Clemson vs. Miami (FL): Sportsbook promo codes, odds, spread, over/under - January 3

 - Odds to win the national championship: +5000

-- The Hurricanes were +3000 to win the national championship at the start of the season, and have now fallen to +5000, which is the 27th-biggest change in the country.
+- The Hurricanes have experienced the 27th-biggest change in terms of their national championship odds, falling from +3000 at the start of the season to +5000.

-- The implied probability of Miami (FL) winning the national championship, based on its +5000 moneyline odds, is 2%.

 Check out all the futures bets available at BetMGM!